duke-mai/dotfiles/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

-# install.sh
+# Introduction

-The `install` script will install Vim, Python, packages, and configuration files
+The `install` and `postinstall` script will install Vim, Python, packages, and
-(. files) needed to get the show on the road.
+configuration files (. files) needed to get the show on the road.

 Requirements: